Visiting the Benedictine Abbey of Saint-Maurice and Saint-Maur, Clervaux, Luxmbourg: imposing, with an octagonal tower

 Near the northern town of Clervaux (Létzebuergesch: Klierf; German: Clerf) in the Grand Duchy of Luxembourg, is the Benedictine Abbey of St. Maurice and St. Maur.

 Two salient, physical features mark this structure, one being its conspicuous, octagonal tower.
-The other is its hilltop location, albeit largely surrounded by trees, so that from the town, below, the mian body of the Abbey building is hidden, while the octagonal tower is a landmark over several kiliometres, for which the Abbey at Cluny was a model.
-(I have supplied a photo — at right — which shows the town surrounded by wooded hills, at the crest of of one of which the tower of the Abbey is visible.)
+The other is its hilltop location, albeit largely surrounded by trees, so that from the town, below, the main body of the Abbey building is hidden, while the octagonal tower is a landmark over several kilometres, for which the Abbey at Cluny was a model.
+(I have supplied a photo — above — which shows the town surrounded by wooded hills, at the crest of of one of which the tower of the Abbey is visible.)

 The Abbey Church has a striking rose window.
 Its interior has several paintings by Nic Bruecher.
 The life of the Abbey Church is characterized by its pursuit of the Gregorian chant; in addition to centres such as the parish church at Watou, in neighbouring Belgium, and elsewhere, the Abbey Church's musical tradition has achieved distinction in this genre.